dialog-semiconductor/py_ble_manager/docs/architecture.md

 1. To aid in [type hinting](https://docs.python.org/3/library/typing.html)

-    It is difficult to know from the type of each Structure field alone what values are appropriate for the field, as the fields are often generic types such as uint8_t, uint16_t, etc. Using a constructor allows us to utilize type hinting to aid a developer in passing in appropriate arguments when creating these strucutres.
+    It is difficult to know from the type of each Structure field alone what values are appropriate for the field, as the fields are often generic types such as uint8_t, uint16_t, etc. Using a constructor allows us to utilize type hinting to aid a developer in passing in appropriate arguments when creating these structures.
 For example when creating a `gapm_operation_cmd` the `operation` field, which is defined as a `c_uint8`, is hinted as a `GAPM_OPERATION` enum:

     ![type_hint](../assets/type_hint.png)